 Tefillin is one of the most important Mitzvot (precepts) of the Torah.
 It has been observed and treasured for thousands of years, right down to the present day.
 The Torah mentions it more than once, but most explicitly in Deut.
-6:8 "You shall bind them as a sign upon your hand, and they should be for a reminder between your eyes."
+6:8 "And you shall bind them for a sign upon your hand, and they shall be for ornaments between your eyes."

 Tefillin consists of two small leather boxes attached to leather straps.
 The two boxes each contain four sections of the Torah inscribed on parchment.
 These passages cite:

 - The Shema (Deuteronomy 6:4-9) - pronouncing the Unity of The One G‑d.

 - Vehayah (Deuteronomy 11:13-21) - expressing G‑d's assurance to us of reward that will follow our observance of the Torah's precepts, and warning of retribution for disobedience to them.

 - Kadesh (Exodus 13:1-10) - the duty of the Jewish people to always remember the redemption from Egyptian bondage.

 - Vehayah (Exodus 13:11-16) - the obligation of every Jew to inform his children on these matters.

 One of the boxes (the "hand Tefillin") is placed upon the left arm so as to rest against the heart - the seat of the emotions, and the suspended leather strap is wound around the left hand, and around the middle finger of that hand.
 The other box (the "Head Tefillin") is placed upon the head, above the forehead, so as to rest upon the cerebrum.
 In this manner our attention is directed to the head, heart and hand.
 It teaches us to dedicate ourselves to the service of G‑d in all that we think, feel and do.
 It is also to teach us not to be governed solely by the impulse of the heart, lest that lead us into error and transgression.
 Nor are we to be governed by reason alone, for that may lead to harsh materialism.